 The kitchen was previously no place to host a dinner party, but it earned concrete counters, new paint, updated hardware, additional storage, and new floors.
 For each post about the kitchen upgrades, click here.

 The bathroom has had the biggest transformation to date.
 Unlike the other rooms, it was completely gutted down into the crawlspace and up into the attic.
 The 100-year-old plumbing was updated, the beehive was removed from the inside of the wall, and the mold was hauled away.
 Our only bathroom now has brand new finishes that should last another hundred years.
 Get the full story on all of the bathroom posts.

 The den serves as a guest room, but its primary purpose is the Netflix viewing room.
-The space spend a couple of years as a plain, unloved space (click the arrow to see it's previous iteration) but recently got a major makeover!
-Take a look at the progress of its transformation during the six-week series during the One Room Challenge.
+The space spent a couple of years as a plain, unloved room (click the arrow to see it's previous iteration) but got a major makeover in the spring of 2017!
+Take a look at the progress of its transformation during the six-week series of the One Room Challenge.